Small – Underarm 96cm. Length 61cm.

 XX Large – Underarm 120cm.
 Length 66cm.

-This pack contains all the yarn required to make the Catherine Parr design from Tudor Roses in your chosen size and colours of Alice Starmore® Hebridean 3 Ply.
-You will require a copy of TUDOR ROSES (2013 Edition) for the pattern instructions, the Tudor Roses book is available for purchase here.
+This pack contains all the yarn required to make the Catherine Parr design from Tudor Roses in your chosen size and colours of Alice Starmore Hebridean 3 Ply.
+You will require a copy of the book TUDOR ROSES (2013 or 2017 Edition) for the pattern instructions.

 Please ensure that you check our DELIVERY INFORMATION page for full details.